“Entrepreneurs are those morons who are willing to work 80 hours a week for themselves to avoid working 40 hours a week for others.” — Lori Greiner

 No matter how many people say that entrepreneurship is not about making money, the truth is that — Money matters.
-Everyone wants to make money and if you can’t convert an opportunity into the money making startup, then you are not an entrepreneur.
+Everyone wants to make money and if you can’t convert an opportunity into the money making a startup, then you are not an entrepreneur.

 Entrepreneurs see and seek out opportunities.
-They are the one who sees ways to make things better for everyone and make a big fortune solving those problems.
+They are the one who sees ways to make things better for everyone and make a big fortune for solving those problems.

 “Success takes communication, collaboration and, sometimes, failure.”